Protecting Against USDA SNAP Violation

 • Establish Formal Guidelines

 Store workers have the tendency to ignore or even forget instructions that are presented informally.
-When it comes to handling SNAP benefits, the practice is to create formal, written guidelines and impress upon every worker the importance of adhering to them.
+When it comes to handling SNAP benefits, the best practice is to create formal, written guidelines and impress upon every worker the importance of adhering to them.
 To implement this, you can include the guidelines in their employment contract.
 Detail the categories products that qualify for SNAP program, actions that should never be taken, and the implications of violating SNAP laws within the company.
 As soon as an employee signs the agreement, and they are made aware of the gravity of these rules, it will be easier for them to recognize and refrain from acts that could be classed as SNAP fraud.

 • Track Your Transactions